browserslist/browserslist/README.md

 ### Best Practices

-* Select browsers directly (`last 2 Chrome versions`) only if you are making web app for kiosk with one browser.
-There are a lot browsers on the market.
+* Select browsers directly (`last 2 Chrome versions`) only if you are making web app for a kiosk with one browser.
+There are a lot of browsers on the market.
 If you are making general web app you should respect browsers diversity.
-* If you want to change the default set of browsers we recommend to combine `last 1 version`, `not dead` with `> 0.2%` (or `> 1% in US`, `> 1% in my stats`).
-Just `last n versions` adds too many dead browsers and does not add popular old versions.
-Just `> 0.2%` make popular browsers even more popular, so we will have a monopoly and stagnation, as we had with Internet Explorer 6.
+* If you want to change the default set of browsers we recommend to combine `last 1 version`, `not dead` with `> 0.2%` (or `> 1% in US`, `> 1% in my stats`). `last n versions` adds too many dead browsers and does not add popular old versions. `> 0.2%` make popular browsers even more popular, so we will have a monopoly and stagnation, as we had with Internet Explorer 6.
 * Don’t remove browsers just because you don’t know them.
-Opera Mini has 100 million users in Africa and it is more popular in global market, than Microsoft Edge.
+Opera Mini has 100 million users in Africa and it is more popular in the global market, than Microsoft Edge.
 Chinese QQ Browsers has more market share than Firefox and desktop Safari altogether.